 By NICOLE WINFIELD and MICHAEL R. SISAK

-Francis rode by motorcade to the downtown Cathedral Basilica of Sts.
-Peter and Paul and celebrated a Mass for about 1,600 people.
-In his homily, he said the future of the Catholic Church in the U.S. requires a much more active role for lay Catholics, especially women.
+Then he celebrated a Mass for about 1,600 people at the Cathedral Basilica of Sts.
+Peter and Paul, saying in his homily that the future of the Catholic Church in the U.S. requires a much more active role for lay Catholics, especially women.

 "It means valuing the immense contribution which women, lay and religious, have made and continue to make to the life of our communities," he said.

 "He has a magnetic personality that not only appeals to Catholics, but to the universal masses.
 He's not scripted.
-He's relatable.
-His heart, in itself, you can see that reflected through his message," said Filipina Opena, 46, a Catholic from LaMirada, California, as tour groups and families walked among Philadelphia's historic sites ahead of the pope's visit.
-"People feel he's sincere and he's genuine."
+He's relatable," said Filipina Opena, 46, a Catholic from LaMirada, California.

 The Archdiocese of Philadelphia organized the conference, hoping for a badly needed infusion of enthusiasm amid shrinking membership, financial troubles and one of the worst clergy sex-abuse scandals to hit a U.S. diocese.